-Contact: Karen McDowell, Project Manager, Karen.McDowell@sfestuary.org.
+Contact: Karen McDowell, Deputy Program Manager, Karen.McDowell@sfestuary.org.

 Andy Rogers is a consulting geologist with more than 30 years' experience evaluating, managing and monitoring groundwater and stormwater quality on behalf of public agencies, private parties, and NGOs.
 As past president of the Sonoma County Regional Parks Foundation and chair of the Sonoma County Agriculture Preservation and Open Space District’s citizen advisory committee, Mr. Rogers has reviewed many habitat restoration projects.
 In addition, he is a Sonoma County Water Agency Zone 2A Flood Control Advisory Committee member, serves on the Board of the Friends of Petaluma River, and is the Executive Director of the Russian River Watershed Association.